iamdayo/HR-Attrition-Analysis/README.md

 **5. Watch the 35 to 55 group:**

 This group the next potential to leave for the same reasons as the 25 to 34 years group (no to low stock options, low salary hike).
-The low job satisfaction within this bracket is also worth monitoring before it becomes the next attrition wave.
+The low job satisfaction within this bracket is also worth monitoring before it becomes the next attrition wave

 ## Business Impact